Drill, Moscow, drill: Team Biden goes on defense over mixed signals on energy, climate

 Kathleen Sgamma, president of the Western Energy Alliance, blasted what she described as the Biden administration’s “rank hypocrisy” on energy.

 “It’s rank hypocrisy to do everything to squelch American oil production, which sends working-class jobs overseas while asking Russia and OPEC to increase their production,” she said.
-“The effects of President Biden’s climate policies–high prices, scarcity, lost jobs–are already coming home to roost.”
+“The effects of President Biden’s climate policies — high prices, scarcity, lost jobs — are already coming home to roost.”

 She said Americans could “expect more of the same if these policies are not reversed and the House’s reconciliation bill passes.”